-This course was co-authored by Melissa Durbin; she has over 25 years of water and wastewater treatment teaching experience as a college instructor.
-Melissa has written the several nationally accepted water and wastewater treatment manuals since 2001.
-Melissa has taught approximately 10,000 students about water/wastewater treatment, disinfection and related classes.
+This course was co-authored by Melissa Durbin; she has over 20 years of wastewater treatment teaching experience as a college instructor.
+Melissa has written the several nationally accepted wastewater treatment manuals since 2001.
+This course has been accepted in most States for continuing education credit.
+Melissa has taught approximately 10,000 students about wastewater treatment and related classes.
 She will be available to answer questions relating this course.